Why Does My Dog Eat Poop? (And How to Stop It)

 - Dogs will rarely eat soft, poorly formed stools or diarrhea.
 They’re more attracted to hard or even frozen stools.
 (The latter are called “poopcicles.”
 The more you know.)

-- 85% of poop eaters only eat other dogs’ feces and not their own.
+- 85% of stool eaters only eat other dogs’ feces and not their own.

-Even though you probably hate being the party pooper (sorry), you’ll going to want to curb your dog’s behavior.
+Whatever the reason behind your dog’s poop-eating habit, you are going to want to curb your dog’s behavior.
 Thanks to the dangers of transmitting parasitic diseases through coprophagia, your dog’s bad breath will be the least of your worries!
-Here are a couple ways to stop your dog from eating poop:
+Here are a couple ways to prevent your dog from eating poop:

-- Walk your dog on a leash – If you have a better handle on your dog on walks and are attentive, you’ll be better able to keep him away from any poop he may find.
+- Walk your dog on a leash – If you have a better handle on your dog on walks and are attentive, you’ll be better able to keep them away from any poop they may find.

-- ALWAYS pick up after your dog! – It can be tempting to leave poop in the yard (especially on cold days when the last thing you want to do is go pick up poop), but this gives your dog the opportunity to chow down on his backyard deposits.
-You can try spraying hot sauce, lemon juice, and other taste deterrents, but these don’t always work.
-If your dog is a poop eater, make sure you go outside with him so you can quickly distract him if he starts eating poop and pick it up right away.
+- ALWAYS pick up after your dog!
+It can be tempting to leave poop in the yard (especially on cold days when the last thing you want to do is go pick it up), but this gives your dog the opportunity to chow down on his backyard deposits.
+If your dog is a poop eater, make sure you go outside with them so you can quickly distract them if they start eating poop and pick it up right away.

 - Teach your dog the “Leave It” command – The AKC has a great tutorial here!

-- Talk to your veterinarian about switching dog food or trying a probiotic supplement to help calm anxiety – A complete and balanced diet like Just Right by Purina will ensure that your dog is receiving all the nutrients he needs.
+- Talk to your veterinarian about switching dog food or try a complete and balanced diet like Just Right to ensure that your dog is receiving all the nutrients they need.

-It’ll take some gentle, consistent guidance, but we have all the confidence in the world that you’ll be able to help your dog stop eating poop.
-It’s also important to remember that no matter his vice, make sure the foundation of your dog’s diet is a complete and balanced blend of food that’s tailored for his nutritional needs and preferences like Just Right by Purina.
+It will take some gentle, consistent guidance, but we have all the confidence in the world that you’ll be able to help your dog stop eating poop.
+A great place to start is by making sure your dog’s diet is a complete and balanced blend of food that’s tailored for their nutritional needs and preferences.
+It’s simple to get started, just share your dog’s details with our experts!